iv256/dependency-injection/README.md

 **Dependency-Injection** is a container to define and resolve dependencies for JavaScript/Node applications.

-The key specific features of this container is that it is designed to support **lazy and asynchronous resolution** of dependencies, allowing to define complex dependency graphs and execution flows in a flexible way as an promise-based expression.
+The key feature of this container is that it is designed to support **lazy and asynchronous resolution** of dependencies, allowing to define complex dependencies and execute them as a promise-based expression.

 In other words, the container stores lazy dependency resolvers (lazy promise-based execution units).
 Where each resolver is a lazy promise-based computation that produces a result on demand.

-So, developer can demand depencency as a promise, and container will resolve it lazy, asyncronously, with support for nested dependencies and composition of results.
+Developers request dependencies via di.get(key), and the container resolves them lazily and asynchronously.

 Resolved result can be object, another promise or function (In functional case it can be considered as a **functional computations**, allowing dependencies to describe not only returned data, but also as an executable flows defined by dependencies).